wp-plugins/zedity/readme.txt

 == Description ==
 Zedity is an innovative, powerful and extremely easy to use HTML5 editor that gives you unprecedented possibilities and flexibility to create any design you want, with no technical skills required, quickly and easily.
 The times of struggling with the HTML/CSS code are gone!

+Do you still need technical skills to create your content?
+With Zedity, not any more!
 [youtube http://www.youtube.com/watch?v=7FyhGvPwMvg]

 **Advantages:**